-Configurable Client or Server or Prox y?
-Defaul t Value Meaning net.maxfaultpub Proxy 100 A value in megabytes that controls the proxy's cache faulting behavior.
+Configurable Client or Serve r or Prox y?
+Defau It Value Meaning net.keepalive.interval Server 0 Interval (in seconds) between sending keepalive packets.
+Similar to tcp_keepalive_intvl at https://linux.die.net/man/7/tcp If 0 , defaults to the operating system behavior.
+See the TCP keepalive section in the Administrators Guide. net.maxfaultpub Proxy 100 A value in megabytes that controls the proxy's cache faulting behavior.
 A single p4 sync will not publish more than net.maxfaultpub megabytes of faults into pdb.lbr .
 You must restart the server after changing the value of this configurable. net.maxwait Client, Server, Proxy none Time, in seconds, before a network connection times out.
-Best practice is not to set server-wide: if set on server, requires that users complete command-line forms within this limit.
+Best practice is not to set server- wide: if set on server, requires that users complete command-line forms within this limit.
 If set in user's individual P4CONFIG file, applies to user's workstation (and requires only that the versioning service reply to user requests within the allotted time limit).
 You must restart the server after changing the value of this configurable.

-Configurable Client or Server or Prox y?
-Defaul t Value Meaning net.mimcheck Server, Proxy 1 Man-in-the-middle network security level: This enables checks for possible interception or modification of data such as using an SSH tunnel or other TCP forwarder for users with passwords set.
+Client Configurable or Serve r or Prox y?
+Defau It Value Meaning net.mimcheck Server, Proxy 1 Man-in-the-middle network security level: This enables checks for possible interception or modification of data such as using an SSH tunnel or other TCP forwarder for users with passwords set.
 0: Disable MitM checks.
 1: Check proxy/broker connections in legacy contexts.
 2: Connections from clients are checked for TCP forwarding.
 3 : Connections from clients, proxies, and brokers are checked for TCP forwarding.
 4 : All connections are checked; client software older than release 2010.1 cannot connect.
 5: Requires that proxies, brokers, and all Perforce intermediate servers have valid logged-in service users associated with them.
 This allows administrators to prevent unauthorized proxies and services from being used.
-You must restart the server after changing the value of this configurable. net.parallel.batch Server 0 Specifies the number of files in a batch.
-See p4 sync on "Parallel processing" on page 434.
+You must restart the server after changing the value of this configurable. net.parallel.batch Server 8 Specifies the number of files in a batch.
+See p4 sync on "Parallel processing" on page 457.

-Configurable Client or Server or Prox y?
-Defaul t Value Meaning net.parallel.batchsize Server 0 Specifies the number of bytes in a batch.
-See p4 sync on "Parallel processing" on page 434. net.parallel.max Server 0 A value greater than one enables parallel processing up to the specified number of threads, when syncing a client or submitting files.
+Configurable Client or Serve r or Prox y?
+Defau It Value Meaning net.parallel.batchsize Server 512 Specifies the number of bytes in a batch.
+See p4 sync on "Parallel processing" on page 457.

+Configurable Client or Serve r or Prox y?
+Defau It Value Meaning net.parallel.max Server 0 Specifies your maximum number of threads for syncing files concurrently.
+A value greater than 1 enables parallel processing up to the specified number of threads, when syncing a client or submitting files.
 In addition to setting this variable, you must use the parallel option to the p4 sync command or the p4 submit command to further describe the processing desired.
-If you use net.parallel.submi t. configurables to automate parallel processing, you do not need to use the parallel option.
+If you use net.parallel.submit. configurables to automate parallel processing, you do not need to use the parallel option.
 Values can range between 0 and 100 .
-See the " p4 sync" on page 431 command or the "p4 submit" on page 419 command. net.parallel.min Server 0 Specifies the minimum number of files in a parallel sync.
-A sync that is too small does not initiate parallel file transfers.
-See p4 sync on "Parallel processing" on page 434.
+See the " p4 sync" on page 453 command or the "p4 submit" on page 439 command.
+Tip To enable parallel processing, you must set this configurable to a value greater than zero and also greater than or equal to a non-zero value of "net.parallel.threads" on page 615.
+See also "Parallel processing" on page 457.